gramineproject/graphene/Documentation/manpages/gsc.rst

    via the configuration file).
 It then prepares image-specific variables such as the executable path and the library path, and scans the entire image to generate a list of trusted files.
-GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys`, :file:`/etc/mtab`, and :file:`/etc/rc`, since checksums are required which either don't exist or may vary across different deployment machines.
+GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`.dockerenv`, :file:`.dockerinit`, :file:`/etc/mtab`, :file:`/etc/rc`, :file:`/proc`, :file:`/sys`, and :file:`/var`, since checksums are required which either don't exist or may vary across different deployment machines.
 GSC combines these variables and list of trusted files into a new manifest file.
 In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel SGX token and starts the :program:`graphene-sgx` loader.
 Note that the generated image (``gsc-<image-name>-unsigned``) cannot successfully load an Intel SGX enclave, since essential files and the signature of the enclave are still missing (see next stage).

 #. **Signing the Intel SGX enclave.** The third stage uses Graphene's signer
    tool to generate SIGSTRUCT files for SGX enclave initialization.
 This tool